PlayStation 5: System software

 The PlayStation 5's user interface is characterized by Sony as "accessible and informative", providing updates of friends' activities, available multiplayer activities, and single-player missions and rewards.
 Cerny stated "we don't want the player to have to boot the game, see what's up, boot the game, see what's up", so all of these options are "visible in the UI".
 Matt MacLaurin, the current vice president of UX design at PlayStation, described the redesigned user interface as a "very interesting evolution of the OS", and a "100 percent overhaul of the PS4 UI and some very different new concepts".
 MacLaurin stated that the UI is extremely fast with a new and robust visual language.

 Eurogamer said the user interface was conceived for responsiveness, improved accessibility, clarity, and simplicity.
 It is rendered in 4K resolution and high dynamic range.
 Users are greeted with a stylistic boot-up animation and a new login screen.
 The central design concepts and motifs introduced on the PS4 were redesigned into a new home screen user interface.
 The top of the screen has a row of applications, and two upper tabs to switch between showing games or media apps.
 Selecting a game reveals individual activities such as a specific level or multiplayer mode.
 PlayStation Store is no longer a standalone application and is now fully integrated into the home screen user interface.

-The most significant departure from the PS4 interface is the introduction of the Control Center, accessed from the bottom of the screen by pressing the PS button.
+The most significant departure from the PS4 interface is the introduction of the Control Center, which can be accessed from the bottom of the screen by pressing the PS button.
 The Control Center is divided into two sections.
 The upper portion is a row of cards suggesting actions based on the current game or recent actions such as a group chat.
 Game-related cards may present players with gameplay information such as a progress report toward completing specific missions, or listing game challenges with an option to jump directly to them.
 PlayStation Plus subscribers see game activity cards with hints, tips, screenshots, or videos detailing how to complete the activity.
 System-level items may present the player with options such as PlayStation Store sale information, or recent screenshots taken by the user to be shared.
 These features are available for PS5 games or for updated PS4 games.
 The lower portion of the Control Center contains a customizable horizontal row of icons, including notifications, status updates, friends list, and system settings.
-According to internal materials reviewed by Vice, the strategy behind this "activities"-focused UI was to help players in committing time towards games particularly single-player video games which Sony felt were thriving on the PlayStation console environment.
+According to internal materials reviewed by Vice, the strategy behind this "activities"-focused UI was to help players in committing time towards games, particularly single-player video games, which Sony felt were thriving on the PlayStation console environment.
 Sony recognized that at present, many players did not have as much time to commit to playing games, so the notion of activity cards was used to help give players an idea of what activities they could do in a game and how long it would take so that they could work that activity into their schedule.